 Because order fulfilment involves so many complicated logistics processes, merchants usually benefit from outsourcing to a third party that takes over receiving, processing, packing, picking, and shipping online orders to customers.

 A packing slip is a document that includes the complete list of items included in a package, and include SKU numbers, weights, dimensions, and the number of units in the order.

 Further reading on packing slips

-Shipping departments use packing slips to determine what inventory must be included in each order and shipment, so that they can accurately fulfill and ship each order.
+Shipping departments use packing slips to determine what inventory must be included in each order and shipment, so that they can accurately fulfil and ship each order.
 When a buyer receives a package, they should always check the received items against the packing slip to ensure all the ordered items arrived.

 Self-fulfillment refers to when an ecommerce business chooses to store inventory in their own facility (such as a personal garage or rented warehouse space) and pick, pack, and ship orders themselves.

-Further reading on self-fulfillment and in-house fulfillment
+Further reading on self-fulfillment and in-house fulfilment

 A shipping carrier is a company that’s responsible for getting packages from Point A (the shipper) to Point B (the end customers).

 Common carriers that cover the US and international regions include USPS, UPS, FedEx, and DHL, among others.
 Depending on your shipping requirements, need for speed, and budget, you should perform a cost-benefit analysis for each carrier to determine the best shipping carrier partnerships for your business.

 A shipper-owned container (SOC) is a freight shipping container owned by an independent individual or business.